snoyberg/conduit/README.md

    `return () .|` says "we're connecting you to an empty upstream component" so satisfy the type system.

-The other primitives have to do with resource finalization.
-These primitives are not commonly used, instead relying on the more reliable `bracketP` function, which we'll cover below.
-If you want to learn more about these lower level functions, please see the API docs for `addCleanup` and `yieldOr`.

 ## Evaluation strategy

 Let's talk about the evaluation strategy of a conduit pipeline.
 The